dmassimi/argocd-bwce/README.md

 ## 🧪 Testing & Validation

-Follow these steps to verify that the GitOps pipeline is working correctly:
+Follow these steps to verify that the GitOps pipeline is working correctly (file local-commands.txt contains all commands executed in terminal):

 ### 1. Deploy the ArgoCD Application